Counties: Chaffee, Custer, Fremont, Park

-President and Chief Operating Officer, El Pomar Foundation
+President and Chief Executive Officer, El Pomar Foundation

 General Gene Renuart, USAF (Ret.)

-Charlie Forster is a Director of Collegiate Peaks Bank and the retired Chief Executive Officer of the organization.
-In addition to eleven years of service to El Pomar's Central Peaks Regional Council, Charlie serves as a Director of the Chaffee County Economic Development Corporation and is the past Chairman of the Heart of the Rockies Regional Center and the Centers Foundation.
+Charlie Forster is a former Director of Collegiate Peaks Bank and the retired Chief Executive Officer of the organization.
+In addition to 11 years of service to El Pomar's Central Peaks Regional Council, Charlie serves as a Director of the Chaffee County Economic Development Corporation and is the past Chairman of the Heart of the Rockies Regional Center and the Centers Foundation.
 He previously served as the Chairman of the Colorado Mountain College Foundation.

 Former Director, Collegiate Peaks Bank